alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 Conclusion
 --------------
 In this post we have seen how to create a serializer and a deserializer in Java using the Jackson library.
-We have seen also that there are alternatives out there to be able for serialization purposes.
+We have seen also that there are alternatives out there for serialization purposes.